Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/04_bootcamp_print_comments_variables.md

 Often you'll want to keep track of different pieces of data so that you can use them multiple times.
 When we want to save a piece of data to use later in our script, we can save it in a **variable**.

-To learn about variables, let's make a new script in the `bootcamp_scripts` folder called `variables.py`
+To learn about variables, let's make a new script in the `jtc_class_code` folder called `variables.py`

 #### What is a variable?